Monday, February 2, 2026

 The Sefirot are arranged along three vertical Pillars:

-The Pillar of Mercy (right): giving, love, and creative energy
+• The Pillar of Mercy (right): giving, love, and creative energy

-The Pillar of Severity (left): discernment, restraint, and structure
+• The Pillar of Severity (left): discernment, restraint, and structure

-The Middle Pillar: balance, harmony, and integration
+• The Middle Pillar: balance, harmony, and integration

 At the top of the right and left Pillars, Wisdom (Chokhmah) and Understanding (Binah) , the archetypal male and female principles give rise to all the rest.
 Their polarity mirrors the beginning of duality, two modes of knowing, shaping, and becoming.
 These energies are fluid, not fixed.
 In the Eilat Tarot, the Daughter may stand on the so-called “masculine” side, and the Son on the “feminine.”
 Spiritual growth requires such interplay: the dance of giving and receiving, striving and surrender.

-Harmony (Tiferet[40]) stands at the center of the Tree, mediating and harmonizing the energies around it.
+Harmony (Tiferet [45]) stands at the center of the Tree, mediating and harmonizing the energies around it.

-The sefirot also reflect a dance of masculine and feminine energies, not as genders, but as modes of spiritual motion.
+The sefirot also reflect a dance of masculine and feminine energies, not as genders, but as spiritual motion.
 The Pillar of Mercy flows through Chokhmah, Chesed, and Netzach, often called the masculine line.
 The Pillar of Severity moves through Binah, Gevurah, and Hod, associated with feminine qualities.
 But these energies are fluid, not fixed.
 In the Eilat Tarot, this fluidity is honored: the Daughter appears on the "masculine" side of the Tree, the Son on the "feminine" side.
 Spiritual growth requires the interplay of opposites.

-This reflects the idea that spiritual growth is not linear.
+Spiritual growth is not linear.
 The soul returns again and again to the different sefirot as it deepens its understanding and draws closer to its Source.

 Interpreting the Number Cards